jhammarstedt/MLOps-Kubeflow_in_GCP/README.md

 ## 🌉 Setting up the pipeline
 Here we will go through the process of running the pipeline step by step:
+(Note at the moment there are some hard coded project names/repos etc that you might want to change, this will be updated here eventually)

 1. Create a gcp project, open the shell (make sure you're in the project), and clone the repository